I see Nancy Pelosi show America every day that Trump doesn't intimidate her and that she can hold her own. She is getting under his skin.

 On foreign soil at the D-Day ceremony in Normandy, President Trump held up the proceedings for an hour so he could do an interview with Fox News.
-As the elderly veterans in their 90s waited.
-During this interview, on the solemn day of remembrance, Donald Trump, the President of the United States used this time to attack Nancy Pelosi and give her the nickname "Nervous Nancy."
+He did this as the elderly veterans in their 90s waited.
+During this interview, on the solemn day of remembrance, Donald Trump, the president of the United States used this time to attack Nancy Pelosi and give her the nickname "Nervous Nancy."

 It was an embarrassment for our country.
 When a reporter asked Nancy Pelosi about Trump, as she was in Normandy as well, she responded with class.
 She has a personal policy that she does not discuss the president on foreign soil.
 Powerful Pelosi showed America what a president's behavior should have been.

 - The stunning life and career of Nancy Pelosi, speaker of the House - Business Insider

 Nancy Pelosi made history as the first woman to serve as speaker of the House.

 - Nancy Pelosi - Age, Career & Congress - Biography

 Politician Nancy Pelosi became the first female Democratic leader of the House of Representatives and the first female speaker of the House.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.